mundimark/markdown.pl/README.md

 > NOTE: This is an archived and unzipped version of the `Markdown_1.0.1.zip`.
 >
 > Changed `Markdown.Readme.text` to `README.md` and `License.txt` to `LICENSE.md`; otherwise everything unchanged.
+> Plus added the `SmartyPants_1.5.1.zip` "addon" for "smart" typography in the `smartypants/` folder.

 Markdown